MartinX3-AndroidDevelopment/bug_tracker/README.md

       - Xperia XZ2 Compact ...............
 Apollo
       - Xperia XZ3 .......................
 Akatsuki

-How to add a bug
+How to add a bug report
 - Press "Issues" button
-- Press the "New Issue" button
+- Press the "Get started" button in the "Bug report" section
-- Fill in the issue mentioning the following items:
+- Fill in the issue mentioning the needed informations
-      - Device
+- Press "Submit new issue" button

-      - Kernel version
+How to add a feature request
-      - Android version
+- Press "Issues" button
-      - The issue and steps to reproduce the issue
+- Press the "Get started" button in the "Feature request" section
-      - Logs if available
+- Fill in the issue mentioning the needed informations
 - Press "Submit new issue" button

 NOTE:
 - If the issue you found is a security issue, please instead inform me via e-mail for safe and secure handling and exposure of the issue.